The last death eaters

 « If those Weasley brats could do it, I could certainly do it too.
 I would sell the auror department proper attire, maybe even help with their training, working as a consultant.
 And, hum… Let’s see… I would build a music studio over here, a concert room over there, hum… Oh, that would be an art gallery… »

--Hey, that project is too expensive! » she exclaimed.
-She was looking at him with her arms crossed, and a half smile.
+-Hey, that project is too expensive! » She was looking at him with her arms crossed, and a half smile.

 -I would need some of the money! »